ngrok/ngrok-docs/docs/integrations/rancher/k8s.md

 :::

-The ngrok [Ingress Controller for Kubernetes](https://ngrok.com/blog-post/ngrok-k8s) is the official controller for adding secure public ingress and middleware execution to your Kubernetes applications with ngrok's cloud edge.
+The ngrok [Ingress Controller for Kubernetes](https://ngrok.com/blog-post/ngrok-k8s) is the official controller for adding secure public ingress and middleware execution to your Kubernetes applications with ngrok's Cloud Edge.
 With ngrok, you can manage and secure traffic to your applications at every stage of the development lifecycle while also benefitting from simpler configurations, security, and edge acceleration.